- The student population of 1623 students has stayed relatively flat over five years.

 - Central Bucks School District's student population of 19,070 students has decreased by 5% over five years.

-- The district's graduation rate of 97% has increased from 95% over five years.
+- The district's graduation rate of 97% has decreased from 99% over five years.

 |School District Name||Central Bucks School District|